MrYsLab/telemetrix-esp32/docs/server.md

 ![](./images/ip_address_2.png)

-If your ESP32 device has a Board LED, it will remain lit until the connection is successful, and then it extinguishes.
+If your ESP32 device has a Board LED, it will remain lit until the connection succeeds and then extinguishes.

-Note the IP address since you will need to include it when using one of the Python WI-FI APIs.
+Note the IP address since you must include it when using one of the Python WI-FI APIs.

 ### BLE Sketch Preparation Prior To Compilation